-Your goal is to help evaluate plan options, decide on coverage needs, choose the right plan, and aid your parent or loved one in the enrollment process.
+Your goal is to help evaluate plan options, decide on coverage needs, choose the right plan for the beneficiary, and aid your parent or loved one in the enrollment process.
 Allow adequate time to make the right coverage decision.
 Be patient and flexible as you find your way through the process.

-When you help someone enroll in a plan, keep in mind that, in most cases, coverage for Medicare Advantage plans starts on the first day of the month after CarePlus receives the completed Enrollment Form, unless you are enrolling during the Annual Enrollment Period, in which case coverage will be effective January 1.
+When you help someone enroll in a plan, keep in mind that, in most cases, coverage for Medicare Advantage plans starts on the first day of the month after CarePlus receives the completed Enrollment Form, unless you are enrolling during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period, in which case coverage will be effective January 1.

 In order to really help someone enroll in a Medicare Advantage plan, bring together everyone who needs to be involved in the decision-making process.
 Explain the purpose of getting together.
 Share what you have learned.
 And most importantly, ask questions.